 MODIFY |

 Summary: Copper binding is the core function of CCS chaperones - they bind copper for delivery to SOD1.
-The annotation is correct, although the more specific GO:0016531 (superoxide dismutase copper chaperone activity) would better capture the molecular function.
+The annotation is correct, although the more specific GO:0016532 (superoxide dismutase copper chaperone activity) would better capture the molecular function.

-Reason: While the annotation is technically correct (CCS does bind copper), the more specific term GO:0016531 (superoxide dismutase copper chaperone activity) better captures the actual biological role of this protein.
+Reason: While the annotation is technically correct (CCS does bind copper), the more specific term GO:0016532 (superoxide dismutase copper chaperone activity) better captures the actual biological role of this protein.
 CCS binds copper specifically for the purpose of transferring it to SOD1.

 Proposed replacements:

-copper chaperone activity
+superoxide dismutase copper chaperone activity

 |